Class Schedules and Course Syllabi

 Students should speak with an academic advisor in their department at their home institution if they have questions about which courses to take in their major field of study.
 Students should also check in with their department/academic advisor at SJSU about their enrollment upon arrival.

-You can add a class only after school starts.
-To add a class, you must go to the class you want to add and ask the professor for an add code.
+Class registration will be temporarily unavailable several weeks before classes begin each term.
+After this time passes, students can add a class only after school starts.
+To add a class, you must go to the class you want to add and ask the professor in person for an add code.

 This code is the only way you will be able to add the class.
 Please do not share it with anyone else.

-The professor might not always give you an add code because there might not be enough spots left in the class, or there are other graduating seniors that need the class.
+The professor might not always give you an add code because there might not be enough places left in the class, or there are other graduating seniors that need the class.

 Tests: Please note that the placement tests (EPT, ELM, WST) are not required for J-1 students who are coming to SJSU on exchange programs for a brief period of study (1-2 semesters), unless you want to take an English or Math class that requires one of these exams as a prerequisite.
 This is one of your many privileges as a J-1 visiting international student.